flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 To initialize a default PodTemplate in Flyte:

 #. **Set the 'default-pod-template-name' in FlytePropeller:** This `option <https://docs.flyte.org/en/latest/deployment/cluster_config/flytepropeller_config.html#default-pod-template-name-string>`__ initializes a K8s informer internally to track system PodTemplate updates (creates, updates, etc) so that FlytePropeller is aware of the latest PodTemplate definitions in the K8s environment.
+You can find this setting in `FlytePropeller <https://github.com/flyteorg/flyte/blob/e3e4978838f3caee0d156348ca966b7f940e3d45/deployment/eks/flyte_generated.yaml#L8222-L8381>`__ config map, which is not set by default.

 #. **Create a PodTemplate resource:** Flyte recognizes PodTemplate definitions with the ``default-pod-template-name`` at two granularities.